 - Health care and social assistance (104,847)

 - Construction (63,213)

 - 2,675 businesses started up in the fourth quarter of 2018 generating 9,610 net jobs.
 In the same period, 2,359 businesses closed down, resulting in 7,852 jobs lost.

 - Kentucky has a limited liability entity tax (LLET) that varies depending on the business’s annual gross receipts.
 Gross receipts less than $3 million have a minimum LLET of $175, while businesses with gross receipts of more than $3 million have an LLET that’s less than 9.5 cents per $100 of gross receipts, or 75 cents per $100 of gross receipts.

 - If your small business has hired at least one new full-time employee and invested in qualifying equipment, you could be eligible for a tax credit.

 - Kentucky corporations are subject to both corporate income tax and the aforementioned LLET.

-- The utility industry is the smallest in the state with only 213 small businesses currently working in it.
+- The utilities industry is the smallest in the state with only 213 small businesses currently working in it.